“Stages”, 2002-2005, series of videos:

 Sound-bites from the monologue by the heroine of “The Fall of the Roman Empire” (1964) played by Sophia Loren, in low-quality Russian-dubbing taken from the video rental, appears as a concluding soundtrack.
 It helps us draw a parallel between the fall of the Roman Empire and the ‘golden age’ of old cinema theatres in Lithuania, which is near extinction.

 Two young women police officers talk about their work in the Vilnius public police.
 As it is a tough job it requires hard physical and psychological training.
 The police officers speak sensitively about their work experience: telling that there are not enough shooting lessons, and their gender and relative youth can sometimes hinder their work.

-The police officers’ story is accompanied by images of a suckling bitch frantically running around, and an abandoned shooting-range.
+The police officers’ story is accompanied by images of a suckling bitch frantically running around, and an abandoned shooting range.
 The visual material is reflective of the police officers’ situation.
-The final scene of the shooting-range reminds us of an empty theatre stage, where the performance of life has been played-out, and alludes to the female police officers’ dejected moods – ant the fatigue and sadness that sometimes remains with them after a hard working day.
+The final scene of the shooting range reminds us of an empty theatre stage, where the performance of life has been played-out, and alludes to the female police officers’ dejected moods – and the fatigue and sadness that sometimes remains with them after hard working day.

 “Shutdown”, 2004, single-channel video, 6 min